-While changes to the external environment have been dynamic and challenging to predict, the core of our business remains unchanged: we help consumers resolve their debts so they can regain the freedom to focus on what is important to them.
+While the external environment over the past several years has been dynamic, the core of our business remains unchanged: we help consumers resolve their debts so they can regain the freedom to focus on what is important to them.
 We do that by engaging in honest, empathetic and respectful conversations.
-Our goal is to understand their challenges, determine the options that might work best for them, and agree on a plan forward.
+Our goal is to understand their challenges, determine the options that might work best for them, and agree on a plan to move forward.
 We do so through Encore's talented team around the world who embody our culture and values every day as we help consumers regain their financial freedom.